-In the past, the Customer Success Operations was all about ensuring that all CS tech systems were working properly.
+In the past, the CS Ops was all about ensuring that all CS tech systems were working properly.
 That was it!
 But today CS Ops’ responsibilities have evolved ten-fold.
 They have to help the CSLs analyze critical data and find trends that support the proactive progress of the CS department.
 CS Ops has become extremely important in every organization because they are responsible for enhancing team performance such that it helps scale the business even further.
 Another nuance, CS Ops usually works very closely with the VP or other executive of the CS department.
 The two regularly collaborate on data and work together on monthly or quarterly reports.
 This means the CS Ops is privy to high-level information, and in many circumstances may see important insights in the data before anyone else.
-Anything urgent found within the data needing an urgent executive decision is usually first spotted by CS Ops.
+Anything urgent found within the data needing an equally urgent executive decision is usually first spotted by CS Ops.
 This is one of the fastest-growing roles in the customer success industry and has evolved to become a central figure in the success of the CS team at large.